Metalstorm: The Destruction of Jared-Syn: Cast

+Production

+Producer Charles Band and Alan J. Adler initially only sought to produce another 3D film on the level of their previous film Parasite, but as they began assembling the crew and discussing concepts this led to an increase in the scope and budget with both Band and Adler working for deferred pay instead of upfront salaries.
+Band and Adler described the film as Western of the "Cowboys and Indians" variety with Adler incorporating a large amount of Native American mythology.
+Adler further incorporating elements from the legend of Atlantis in the hopes he could develop those elements in a potential sequel for a planned trilogy.
+Plans for a trilogy were cancelled as although grosses saw a modest return on investment, they were deemed insignificant to justify further films.

+Filming

+Principal photography began in February 1982 for a period of seven weeks in Simi Valley, California and Vasquez Rocks.
+Mac Ahlberg who had shot Parasite returned to shoot Metalstorm.

 Home media

 Universal released the DVD of the movie on August 3, 2010.
 On the DVD, the opening credit sequence is presented in the 2.35:1 "widescreen" aspect ratio, the original format for the entire 3D film, but after the credits the rest of the film is presented 1.33:1 "pan & scan" transfer for television.
 The cover of the DVD also features more simplistic-looking artwork rather than the original theatrical poster.
 Shout!
 Factory released the film on 2D and 3D Blu-ray on September 13, 2016, under their horror/science fiction/cult label Scream Factory.